openMSL/.github/doc/osmp_test_architecture.md

 ### CL 1.3 Unit Tests

-Models shall include individual unit tests.
+Models SHALL include individual unit tests.
-The tests shall be located in a folder _test/unit_ which shall also include the applied unit test library (e.g. [GoogleTest](https://github.com/google/googletest)).
+The tests SHALL be located in a folder _test/unit_ which SHALL also include the applied unit test library (e.g. [GoogleTest](https://github.com/google/googletest)).
 Unit tests have to be custom to the implementation of the individual model.
 Therefore, no standard unit tests are part of this test pipeline.